-- Markov process (definition). - Be familiar with the various forms of the master equation (continuous/discrete; Markov chain). - A good exercice: recover the properties of the Poisson process (and the CPP). - Definition of the stochastic matrix.
-Use of spectral information to solve the master equation. - Detailed balance and the classification of Markov processes. - Wienes-Khintchin theorem : relation between the correlation function of an homogeneous process and its noise spectrum.
+- Markov process (definition). - Be familiar with the various forms of the master equation (continuous/discrete; Markov chain). - A good exercise : recover the properties of the Poisson process (and the CPP). - Definition of the stochastic matrix.
+Use of spectral information to solve the master equation. - Detailed balance and the classification of Markov processes.

+• Wiener-Khintchine theorem : relation between the correlation function of an homogeneous process and its noise spectrum.

-4 Stochastic processes (3): stochastic differential equations
+3 Stochastic processes (3) : stochastic differential equations

-In § $\[\]$ we have discussed a specific case of stochastic differential equation (SDE), the Langevin equation $m \frac{\mathrm{d}}{\mathrm{d}t} v(t) = -\gamma \, v(t) + \xi(t)$ involving a δ -correlated Langevin force.
-We took advantage of the linearity to obtain an integral representation of the solution, which makes easy to analyse the statistical properties of the solution.
-The aim of this paragraph is to consider a more general situation and consider SDE of the form $\frac{\mathrm{d}}{\mathrm{d}t}x = F(x) + \sqrt{2D(x)}\,\eta(t)$, where $\eta(t)$ is a normalised Gaussian white noise.
+In §], we have discussed a specific case of stochastic differential equation (SDE), the Langevin equation $m \frac{d}{dt}v(t) = -\gamma v(t) + \xi(t)$ involving a δ -correlated Langevin force.
+We took advantage of the linearity to obtain an integral representation of the solution, which makes easy the analysis of the statistical properties of the solution.
+The aim of this paragraph is to consider a more general situation and consider SDE of the form $\frac{d}{dt}x = F(x) + \sqrt{2D(x)}\eta(t)$, where $\eta(t)$ is a normalised Gaussian white noise.

 SDE are particularly well suited for numerical simulations (it is easy to generate many realizations of such processes).
 Here, the aim is to introduce some tools allowing for a statistical analysis of the solution.
-Finally, let us stress that by considering here that $\eta(t)$ is a Gaussian white noise, we restrict ourselves here to the study of continuous Markov processes (with no jump).
-[10]
+Finally, let us stress that by considering that $\eta(t)$ is a Gaussian white noise, in this chapter we restrict ourselves to the study of continuous Markov processes (with no jump).14